Class of 2018

 In high school, Colin co-founded My Brother’s Keeper, an outreach program that strives to provide homeless men, women, and children with basic necessities including food, clothing, personal hygiene items, and reconditioned bicycles.
 Based on his role there, he was awarded the Prudential Spirit of America Community Service Award for the state of Georgia.
 Through the organization kidz2leaders, inc., which aspires to break the cycle of incarceration by changing the lives of prisoners’ children, Colin served as a camp counselor and mentor at Camp Hope.
 His dedication to community and global service has resulted in numerous awards and accolades, including the President’s Volunteer Service Award and the Princeton Woodrow Wilson Community Service Award.
 Colin, a cross-country, track, and basketball athlete, was awarded the Georgia State Wendy’s High School Heisman and the Vince J. Dooley Award.

-At Notre Dame, Colin is a member of the Undergraduate Investment Club and Wall Street Club and volunteers at the Center for the Homeless.
-During his junior year, Colin worked at the Notre Dame Investment Office and studied abroad during the spring semester in London
+At Notre Dame, Colin is a member of the Undergraduate Investment Club and Wall Street Club and volunteered at the Center for the Homeless.
+During his freshman and sophomore year, Colin worked at the Notre Dame Investment Office and studied abroad during the spring semester in London.
+After graduation, Colin will be joining Bain and Company as an Associate Consultant in the Chicago office.

 Colin spent his Wilderness Leadership Experience in Colorado with Outward Bound.
 For his Social Justice summer, he volunteered in Tanzania with the micro-loan division of Glorious, a nonprofit that aims to break the cycle of poverty through education.
 He spent summer 2016 interning for Bridger Capital, a New York based investment firm, doing financial markets research focused on the Asian and European markets.
 Colin interned at Morgan Stanley's Equity Derivatives Sales & Trading desk within the Institutional Equity Division in the New York City office for his Professional Venture summer.